bitnami/charts/bitnami/kong/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 13.0.0

+This major updates the Cassandra subchart to its newest major, 12.0.0.
+[Here](https://github.com/bitnami/charts/pull/29305) you can find more information about the changes introduced in that version.

 ### To 12.0.0

 This major bump changes the following security defaults: